 In the current context of extreme instability and volatility in the Central African Republic where the United Nations local presence has even reported ‘chronical violence targeted at civilians’; the Central African Republic government has approved a strategy which aims to demilitarise the country’s penitentiary system.

 On 9 January 2019, Prime Minister Simplice Sarandji endorsed three policy documents targeted at reforming the judiciary sector.
-The first of the policy documents concerned a holistic reform strategy for the judiciary, the second included a strategy focused on health issues in the penitentiary system, and the third addressed a strategy for the demilitarisation of the country’s penitentiary system.
+The first of the policy documents concerned a holistic reform strategy for the judiciary, the second included a strategy focused on health issues in the penitentiary system, and the third addressed the National Demilitarisation Strategy of the country’s penitentiary system.

 Prime Minister Simplice Sarandji endorses three policy documents.
 Photo: Ingrid Jeunhomme, MINUSCA